 Please do not come into the school to wait for your child(ren) to be dismissed prior to dismissal time.
 Parents/guardians should not go to the classrooms to get their child(ren).
-All car riders will be dismissed at 3:00/3:05 p.m.
+All car riders will be dismissed at 4:00 p.m.
+Younger children will be dismissed before older children (elementary before middle).
 Large numbers of parents coming into the school and waiting for dismissal creates additional noise, distractions, and safety concerns.
-If you must come in due to inclement weather, please quietly remain in the Front Lobby.
-This is not an appropriate time to visit friends or relatives who may be employed at the school.

 In an effort to create a safe and efficient dismissal process, all parents/guardians are encouraged to use the drive-thru pick-up procedure.
 Two lines may be formed in front of the school.
-Please be sure your Car-rider ID Card is displayed in your windshield on the passenger side.
+Please be sure your Carrider ID Card is displayed in your windshield on the passenger side.
 A faculty/staff member will call inside for your child and will then arrange for your child to safely get to your vehicle.
 Students MUST wait for a school employee to tell them when to go to their vehicle.
 This is a matter of safety for everyone!
 Students will not be allowed to cross the traffic lanes unescorted.